-If your proposal is accepted, an acceptance email will be sent to you with instructions on or around January 31.
+If your proposal is accepted, you will receive an email with instructions on or around February 7, 2020.
 You will be given a window of time to review the speaker requirements and timeline, and to accept the invitation to participate as a speaker.

-Proposals not accepted will be notified on or around January 31.
+Proposals not accepted will be notified by February 15.

 All speakers selected to present at DPC Summit will receive the following: